qidi-community/Plus4-Wiki/content/secure-remote-access/README.md

 ## 4. Configure Moonraker
 Since you are connecting to the printer from a different IP subnet, we need to configure moonraker to allow this connection.
-You'll need to look at your list of devices in tailscale and select your mobile device.
-From here, you can simply copy the IP address.
 For most people, the easiest way to add this to the moonraker configuration is through the fluidd web interface on your printer.
-To do that, punch in the IP address of your printer in a browser, press the `x` to open configurations, select the `moonraker.conf` file.
+To do that, punch in the IP address of your printer in a browser, press the `x` key to open configurations, select the `moonraker.conf` file.

-In section labeled authorization, we'll add the VPN IP Address of your mobile device, followed by a `/32` as displayed here:
+In section labeled authorization, we'll add the tailscale subnet `100.64.0.0/24`, as displayed here:

 ```
 [authorization]